adhamenaya/MicroChart/README.md

 # MicroChart
 It is a very small chart, usually drawn without axes and other elements of a chart.
 It presents the general change of the data in a simple and condensed way.
-IT is small enough to be embedded in table.
+It is small enough to be embedded in table.
 ## Micro Chart types:
 1. Area Micro Chart
 2. Bullet Micro Chart